schriftgestalt/GlyphsSDK/Python Templates/Filter without Dialog/README.md

 ##### 3. Call through Custom Parameters upon font export

-The user is exporting a font whose instances contain Custom Parameters that call the plugin.
+The user is exporting a font whose instances contain Custom Parameters that call the plug-in.
-`inEditView` will be set to `False` and `customParameters` will contain any custom parameter (other than the plugin name, include and exclude statements) that the user has specified in the parameters.
-You will need to educate the users of your plugin about what these parameters should look like.
+`inEditView` will be set to `False` and `customParameters` will contain any custom parameter (other than the plug-in name, include and exclude statements) that the user has specified in the parameters.
+You will need to educate the users of your plug-in about what these parameters should look like.
 The `filter()` method will be called several times according to the results of the include/exclude statements, each time containing a different `layer`.

 So when no additional custom parameters are specified, there is technically no difference between the scenarios 2 and 3.

 ##### Consider a UI dialog?

-In the 3rd scenario (Call through Custom Parameters), the plugin actually has a broader functionality through the existence of the custom parameters as opposed to being called through the Filter menu without the possibility of user input that influences the behaviour of the plugin.
+In the 3rd scenario (Call through Custom Parameters), the plug-in actually has a broader functionality through the existence of the custom parameters as opposed to being called through the Filter menu without the possibility of user input that influences the behaviour of the plug-in.

-If you need a filter with user input even in the UI, please consider choosing the `Filter with dialog` plugin that makes use of a dialog to collect user input.
+If you need a filter with user input even in the UI, please consider choosing the `Filter with dialog` plug-in that makes use of a dialog to collect user input.

 If you don’t need a dialog and the custom parameters upon font export are sufficient for your case, then you’re good to go.